davypedro/Projeto_Teoria_das_Probabilidades/README.md

 # Objetivos do projeto:

-## 1. Para cada uma das variáveis da planilha TrabalhoTP.xls
+# Project objectives:

+## 1. For each of the variables in the WorkTP.xls worksheet

-## 2 - Leia os itens abaixo:
+## 2 - Read the items below:

-   ### 2.1 - Construa uma tabela de frequências com 7 classes
+### 2.1 - Build a frequency table with 7 classes
-   ### 2.2 Construa uma representação gráfica conveniente

-## 3. Calcule a média a mediana e moda

-## 4. Calcule a variância e o desvio padrão
+### 2.2 Build a convenient graphical representation

+## 3. Calculate the mean, median and mode

+## 4. Calculate the variance and standard deviation

-## 5. Construa um Boxplot
+## 5. Build a Boxplot

-## 6. Calcule os coeficientes de Assimetria de Pearson ou de Pearson e classifique as variáveis quanto a sua simetria

-## 7. Calcule coeficiente percentílico de curtose ou o coeficiente de curtose de Fisher e classifique as variáveis como mesocúrtica, platicúrtica ou leptocúrtica.
+## 6. Calculate Pearson's or Pearson's Asymmetry coefficients and classify the variables according to their symmetry

+## 7. Calculate percentile kurtosis coefficient or Fisher's kurtosis coefficient and classify the variables as mesokurtic, platykurtic, or leptokurtic.